brandon-rhodes/blog/texts/brandon/2022/a-descriptor-constructor.md

 I already illustrated, above,
 a `from_au()` method that does things the ‘right way’ by multiplexing on method name rather than on combinations of arguments.
-Is that the way forward?
+Is that the way forward,
+adding something like `from_km()` for each additional unit supported?
 That way forward still seems a little sad: if I need to support _n_ units, then I need to write _n_ constructors in addition to my _n_ reified properties,